-You can enroll in these situations when:
+You can enroll in these situations:

 - You have added a dependent because of marriage, birth, adoption or foster care.
-See the Adding new dependents section for more information. - You become a citizen, national or lawfully present in the United States. - You did not enroll in this plan before because: - You were covered by another group vision plan, and now that other coverage has ended - You had COBRA, and now that coverage has ended - A court orders you cover a current spouse, domestic partner or a child on your vision plan.
+See the Adding new dependents section for more information. - You did not enroll in this plan before because: - You were covered by another group vision plan, and now that other coverage has ended - You had COBRA, and now that coverage has ended - A court orders that you cover a current spouse, domestic partner, or a child on your vision plan.